engineyard/ey-docs/README.md

 The [Gollum README][gol-read] provides a great introduction to using the wiki system.

 <A name="build">
-## Building the Wiki Locally
+## Building the Docs Locally

-If you want to build and view the Riak Wiki locally, here is what you need to do:
+If you want to build and view the EY Docs locally, here is what you need to do:

 1. Clone this repo:

-        git clone git://github.com/engineyard/ey_wiki.git
+        git clone git://github.com/engineyard/ey-docs.git

 2. Ensure that you have [Bundler][bundler] installed: